Characters: Game Of Thrones Nights Watch

 - Justified Criminal: Subverted.
 He claimed that he was caught stealing cheese for his starving sister, but the real reason for being sent to the Wall involved a noble grabbing his cock, which he was too embarrassed to confess to strangers.

 - Put on a Bus: Though a more apt metaphor would be that he's the only one who didn't get on the bus.
-Pypar isn't among the party Mormont leads north of the Wall at the end of season one, so he's offscreen for nearly all of the next two seasons.
+Pypar isn't among the party Mormont leads north of the Wall at the end of Season 1, so he's offscreen for nearly all of the next two seasons.

-- The Bus Came Back: But, when Jon returns to Castle Black near the very end of season three, Pyp's there to meet him along with Sam.
+- The Bus Came Back: But, when Jon returns to Castle Black near the very end of Season 3, Pyp's there to meet him along with Sam.

 - Those Two Guys: With Grenn.